MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-aml-skill.md

 ## Skill outputs

 Skill outputs are new nodes of an enriched document created by the skill.
 There are no predefined outputs for this skill.
-For outputs, you should provide nodes that can be populated from the JSON reponse of your AML skill.
+For outputs, you should provide nodes that can be populated from the JSON response of your AML skill.

 ## Sample definition